jessevoostrum/jessevoostrum.github.io/blog/lindleys-paradox.md

 Note however that when we choose $\theta_n$ such that $\sqrt{n}\theta_n \to 0$ than the frequentist will also be incorrect.

-Instead of calling this a paradox, one could also start from the assumption that the Bayesian approach is the right approach and use this example as a guiding principle for choosing priors $P(H_i)$ and $p(x|H_i)$.
-One could then for example conclude that letting $\tau$ go to infinity in $p(x|H_1)$ is not the right uninformative prior.
+Instead of calling this a paradox, one could also start from the assumption that the Bayesian approach is the right approach and use this example as a guiding principle for choosing priors $P(H_i)$ and $p(x \vert H_i)$.
+One could then for example conclude that letting $\tau$ go to infinity in $p(x \vert H_1)$ is not the right uninformative prior.